 Master the theory and practice of international law, both private and public.
-Develop advanced analytic and research skills for professional practice or further academic study.
+Develop advanced analytic and research skills for professional practice and other high-level international careers.

 Course Leader: Tom Serby

 Our LLM will help you develop professional skills including logical reasoning, critical analysis, research and independent judgement, along with an understanding of the complex interplay between infrastructure, content, competition, social policy, punishment and trade in the international arena, and a greater capacity for legal communication.